playgen/SUGAR-SocialGamification/doc/development/index.md

 # Development and Deployment

 SUGAR is currently in active development and subject to change.
-We are committed to delivering a feature complete version of the components by the end of 2017.
+We are committed to delivering a feature complete version of the components by early 2018.

 For upcoming features and development direction see the <xref:roadmap>